shreyas-a/awesome-developers/README.md

 For example:
 ```
-git checkout -b add-alonzo-church
+git checkout -b add-your-name
 ```
 (The name of the branch does not need to have the word *add* in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)

 ## Make necessary changes and commit those changes

-Now open `Contributors.md` file in a text editor, add your name to it, and then save the file.
+Now open `developers.json` file in a text editor, add your name to it, and then save the file.
 If you go to the project directory and execute the command `git status`, you'll see there are changes.
 Add those changes to the branch you just created using the `git add` command:
 ```
-git add Contributors.md
+git add developers.json
 ```

 Now commit those changes using the `git commit` command:
 ```
-git commit -m "Add <your-name> to Contributors list"
+git commit -m "Add <your-name> to developers list"
 ```
 replacing `<your-name>` with your name.